TravelXML/CREATE-CRYPTO-CURRENCY/README.md

 Once deployed, you can interact with your token as described earlier using the Truffle console or by interacting with the contract address directly through Etherscan or a wallet like MetaMask.

----

 By following this you can successfully create, deploy, and manage your AAyuToken cryptocurrency on the Ethereum blockchain.
 Whether you are experimenting on the Rinkeby test network or launching on the Ethereum mainnet, this guide provides all the necessary steps to bring your cryptocurrency project to life.
 Happy Coding!
+Show some ❤️